Hussein al-Sharaa: Rebellion and Imprisonment

 In 1961, he joined protests against the Baathists after their coup against the United Arab Republic, and he later joined demonstrations against the Arab Socialist Ba'ath party coups in 1963.
 The government soldiers attempted to assassinate al-Sharaa but accidentally shot and killed a girl.
 He took shelter in a roadside house before managing to flee to the southern part of Fiq, Syria, where he rejoined his colleagues.
 He and his colleagues joined anti-separatist protests and organized a movement against the “separatist government” in their region.
 They carried out demonstrations on every possible occasion, such as Arbor Day, the anniversary of the Balfour Declaration, and the day commemorating the partition of Palestine, which made him a target for the authorities who responded with gunfire.

 After returning to school with his classmates, al-Sharaa was threatened by the principal with severe punishment.
 He left his classmates, confronted the principal, and urged the other students to suspend classes.
 Al-Sharaa and other student leaders were arrested and detained in underground military barracks before being moved to Mezzeh prison in Damascus.
 Local leaders and tribesmen confronted the army and demanded their release.
 After being freed and warned against further protests, al-Sharaa was forced to leave Syria due to the worsening political and security situation and fled to Jordan, where he was imprisoned again.
 In the 1960s, disagreements between Jordan and Gamal Abdel Nasser prevented an agreement for his release from prison.
 He was given the choice to travel to either Saudi Arabia or Iraq, and he chose Iraq, which was then led by President Abdul Salam Arif.
 Then he was influenced by Nasserist thought during the rise of Arab socialist nationalism in the 1960s and by the successive coups sponsored by the Ba'ath Party in Iraq and Syria.
 The family were displaced in 1967 after the Israeli occupation during the Six-Day War.

 Al-Sharaa escaped from prison in 1971 to complete his higher studies in Iraq.
 During this time, he traveled to Jordan to co-operate with the Palestinian fedayeen.
 After returning to Syria in the 1970s, which coincided with the Corrective Revolution led by Hafez al-Assad, he became more committed to unity and opposed to partition.
 While working in the ministry of petroleum under Assad's rule, he ran for a seat in the Quneitra Provincial Council and won.
 During this period, he also attempted to secure a seat in the People's Assembly in 1973 but was unsuccessful.
-He later moved to Saudi Arabia with his family.
+He later moved to Saudi Arabia with his family, where he lived from 1979 to 1988.
 He remained in the Syrian oil sector until 1979, when he was hired by the Saudi Ministry of Petroleum as an economic researcher, where he wrote extensively on the subject and published several books.